jnareb/sierotki.el/README.md

 Magic Space can be also turned on from the modeline minor mode menu.
 This mode is denoted by " ~" in the modeline.
 The ":Chk" after " ~" in the modeline shows that test are enabled.
-You can enable tests using `tex-magic-space-toggle-checking' command, bound to the `C-c C-SPC`.
+You can enable tests using `tex-magic-space-toggle-checking` command, bound to the `C-c C-SPC`.

 For the time being the tests in `tex-magic-space-tests` are in early beta